REBRAKE announces a new facility!

 Starting January 2023, REBRAKE will operate a new factory located in Bayreuth/Bavaria.
-The new location is the former laboratories of the University of Bayreuth.
 The new facility means a quicker turnaround, getting you, our valued customer, back on the road quicker and with better discs.

 A proprietary service by REBRAKE